nginyc/rafiki/docs/dev/folder-structure.rst

     - `db/`

-        Code for an abstract access layer for Rafiki's *Database*
+        Code for Rafiki's *Database* as an abstract data access layer

     - `cache/`

-        Code for an abstract access layer for Rafiki's *Cache*
+        Code for Rafiki's *Cache* as an abstract data access layer

     - `model/`

         Code for the definition of abstract :class:`rafiki.model.BaseModel` that all models should extend, as well as utility methods for the implementation of models (e.g. reading from datasets).

+    - `containers/`

+        Code for the deployment of Rafiki's dynamic stack (e.g. workers) as *services*

     - `utils/`